golightlyb/PNP-ID/README.md

 specifications have agreed that any IP needed to implement the specification will be made available on reasonable and non-discriminatory terms."

+If you're writing code for Linux, the proper way to do this is with libudev.
+But!
+If you're writing cross platform code / udev might not be available / this is all you need / want to keep things simple... this'll do it! :)